 Dr Kristofer Chan

-Kris is currently a Teaching Fellow and Post-doctoral Researcher in the Geography Department, King's College London
+Kris is currently a Lecturer of Physical Geography (Education) in the Geography Department, King's College London

 When he is not teaching, he spends his time researching environmental change in the Colombian Páramo, Mekong Basin or in the Lower Omo basin, Ethiopia.